 “Head” is Christ and the church is the body.
 Head signifies fountain and source of life, sustaining and holding the body together.

-The next to passages are from Ephesians, which contains a household code that employs the “head” metaphor.
-Therefore, it seems we should pay close attention to how the metaphor is used two other times in the letter to understand its possible purpose in the household code.
+The next two passages are from Ephesians, which contains a household code that employs the “head” metaphor.
+Therefore, it seems we should pay close attention to how the metaphor is used two other times in the letter to understand its possible use in the household code.